Investingapps/legal-documents/PRIVACY_POLICY.md

 ---

-By using InvestingApps Portfolios, you acknowledge that you have read and understood this Privacy Policy and agree to the collection, use, and disclosure of your information as described.
+By using VerifiedGains, you acknowledge that you have read and understood this Privacy Policy and agree to the collection, use, and disclosure of your information as described.